Trams in Saint Petersburg: Rolling stock

 Former tram models include the LM-33 (ЛМ-33), LM-47 (ЛМ-47), and LM-57 (ЛМ-57).
 The KTM-5M3 series, which was produced in the town of Ust-Katav in Chelyabinsk Oblast, Russia, was used in Saint Petersburg until 18 September 2007.

 PTMF is no longer in business.
 As a result, the system has since acquired some batches of cars from other builders to determine what will be best for fleet replacement in an ongoing basis.

-Between in 1907 and late 1960s, the Saint Petersburg tramway network operated British-built Brush tram engines.
+Between 1907 and late 1960s, the Saint Petersburg tramway network operated British-built Brush tram engines.
 Several cars of this series, as well as other model types built by PTMF but no longer in operation, are kept in working condition in a museum; all types of cars that ever operated in Saint Petersburg were demonstrated during a parade in 1997, on the occasion of the 90th anniversary of the tramway network.
 In 2006, a tram route number 0 was operated with museumcars by Retro Tram.
-The historical rolling stock was stored in the former Depot No. 2 on Vasilyevsky island; however, this depot was closed for passenger services on January, 2007.
+The historical rolling stock was stored in the former Depot No. 2 on Vasilyevsky island; however, this depot was closed for passenger services in January 2007.